 After the Sixth Power Plan was issued, planned retirements of several generating resources were announced, including closure of the 550 megawatt Boardman coal plant in 2020 and closure of one 670 megawatt unit at the Centralia coal plant in 2020 and the other 670 megawatt unit in 2025.
-More recently the retirement of the 522 megawatt North Valmy coal plant in Nevada by 2025 was announced as well as the closure of the 172 megawatt J.E.
+More recently the retirement of the 522 megawatt North Valmy coal plant in Nevada scheduled for 2025 was announced as well as the closure of the 172 megawatt J.E.
 Corette coal plant in Montana in 2015.
+In addition to coal plant retirements, the 248 megawatt Big Hanaford combined cycle natural gas generator, a non-utility owned plant, was taken out of service in 2014.
 The replacement of the energy and capacity lost as a result of these retirements is addressed in the Seventh Power Plan's resource strategy.

-Hydropower System Operational Changes
+Hydroelectric System Operational Changes

 The operational flexibility and generating capability of the Columbia River Basin hydroelectric system has been reduced since 1980 primarily due to efforts to better protect fish and wildlife.
 Over the past thirty years, the pattern of reservoir storage and release has shifted some winter river flow back into the spring and summer periods during the juvenile salmon migration period.
 In addition, minimum reservoir elevations have been modified to provide better habitat and food supplies for resident fish.
-The results of these changes have reduced the hydroelectric system's firm generating capability by about ten percent or by roughly 1,100 average megawatts.
-Since about 1995, the region's hydroelectric system's peaking capability has dropped by about 5,000 megawatts.
+The results of these changes have reduced the hydroelectric system's firm energy generating capability by about ten percent or by roughly 1,100 average megawatts.
 Most of these changes have occurred between 1980 and the early 2000s.
-Since the Sixth Power Plan, summer bypass spill requirements identified in the FCRPS Biological Opinion and included in the Council's 2014 Fish and Wildlife Program have been modified but do not significantly affect hydroelectric generation.
-However, increasing reliance on the hydroelectric system to provide within-hour balancing needs4 for wind generation has diminished its peaking capability.
+More recent summer bypass spill requirements, identified in the FCRPS Biological Opinion and included in the Council's 2014 Fish and Wildlife